US players Steffen, Adams express solidarity with Floyd - WHIZ News

-BERLIN (AP) — United States internationals Zack Steffen and Tyler Adams have joined several other Bundesliga soccer players in expressing their solidarity in the wake of George Floyd’s death.
+BERLIN (AP) — Americans Zack Steffen and Tyler Adams are among the Bundesliga players who expressed solidarity in the wake of George Floyd’s death.

-Steffen issued a statement on Tuesday titled “Enough is enough” in which he said he was speaking in honor of “Floyd, Breonna Taylor, Ahmaud Arbery and every other African American who has been killed by police brutality.”
+Steffen issued a statement Tuesday titled “Enough is enough.”
+Steffen said he was honoring “Floyd, Breonna Taylor, Ahmaud Arbery and every other African American who has been killed by police brutality.”

-The 25-year-old goalkeeper spoke of his pride in wearing the U.S. national team shirt but questioned why its leaders “won’t protect its citizens who look like me?”
+The 25-year-old Fortuna Düsseldorf goalkeeper spoke of his pride in wearing the U.S. national team jersey but questioned why its leaders “won’t protect its citizens who look like me?”

-Steffen, who plays for Fortuna Düsseldorf, was unable to play this past weekend because of an injury but posted a statement on Twitter.
+Steffen, a Pennsylvanian who has been sidelined since December because of a knee injury, posted a statement on Twitter.

 “If I’m going to wear the U.S. flag, I need to know that it stands for something worth defending,” he wrote.
 “I need to know that it stands for something worth defending.
 I need to know that my country supports black lives.
 That our leaders see us.
 That they hear us.
 I am proud to defend my nation.
 All I ask is that my nation also defends me.”